-A 14-year landmark study by Purina found that…
+A 14-year landmark peer-reviewed study found that…

 Dogs fed to ideal body condition lived 1.8 years longer than their overweight litter mates.

-That’s a significant difference of nearly 23%.
+That’s a huge difference of nearly 23%.

-Unfortunately, there’s no clear reference for every individual dog.
+There’s no clear reference for every individual dog.
 Because dogs come in so many builds, shapes and sizes.

-The Ideal Dog Weight System
+The Ideal Weight System

-Used by Veterinarians
+Used by Vets

 Here’s a solution that works for all dogs.

-The very best way to determine your dog’s ideal weight is to use the same method used by vets.
+The best way to determine your dog’s ideal weight is to use the same method used by vets.

-The Purina Body Condition System1.
+The Body Condition System (BCS).1

 The following 2-minute video2 shows how you to evaluate your dog’s current body condition.